 The seed oil also contains laxative properties and is an excellent way to promote intestinal health by including it in your daily diet.
 If you suffer from constipation or want to prevent it this oil helps keep you regular.

-Using them in your daily meals is an excellent way to aid to your digestive system because they contain carminative properties which help prevent the buildup of gas in the gastrointestinal tract and reduces the likelihood of embarrassing flatulence.
+Using them in your daily meals is an excellent way to aid your digestive system because they contain carminative properties which help prevent the buildup of gas in the gastrointestinal tract and reduce the likelihood of embarrassing flatulence.
 These seeds play a role in speeding the movement of waste products through your digestive tract, thus improving the natural digestive process.
 These seeds are also effective in treating pinworms and other intestinal parasites.

 Therapeutic Benefits of Black Cumin Seed Tea

 When you include black cumin seeds in your daily diet, you are promoting the general well-being of your body.
 While you can chew on the seeds, you can also use them to brew a cup of healing tea:

 - Pour a cup of hot water into a cup.

 - Stir in a teaspoon of the seeds.